 Auguste Rodin is one of the greatest masters of the art world.
 He sought to convey the moment in the expression of a human face or in a pose, as opposed to an “eternal” synthetic image.
 The model who posed for him could always move around the studio, and not remain frozen.
 Rodin surely was an innovator.
 He had to wait a long time for recognition from both the official authorities and the general public.

 Rodin did not need to wait for recognition among the ladies though!
 They always surrounded the great sculptor.
 One of them stayed with him his whole life, Rose Beuret.
 She was the first woman who ever posed for him and the only one he would ever marry.
 She was definitely a patient one, not only did she put up with all of his lovers and his wild artistic nature, but he proposed to her when she was 77 (and the couple met when she was 22!).
 They were married only for 25 days when she passed away in 1917.
 Their relationship was full of tenderness and not only from Beuret’s side.
 Look at the precious words Rodin uses to address the woman of his life in this personal letter.

 Today I was thinking about you.
 If I were alone, I would write you a long letter.
 I was in the village, I felt good, I enjoyed the clean air and beautiful weather, but my soul yearned for you.

 In 1881 Rodin met 20-year old Camille Claudel who came to his workshop as an assistant.
-Camille was talented, beautiful and young.
+Claudel was talented, beautiful and young.
 Rose Beuret’s presence in Rodin’s life did not stop him from having another romance.
-It was passion, fire, a storm of emotions.
-Camille and Rodin were together for 9 years.
+Claudel and Rodin were together for 9 years.
 Claudel herself was a very talented sculptor but she never got the fame she deserved.
-Read more about their bitter love story here!
+Read more about their bitter love story here.

 This is the only personal letter that is left from the intense affair between these two talented sculptors.